CoderDew35/TestAutomation/README.md

 amazon_home_page.py: Contains the HomePage class with methods for interacting with Amazon's home page elements.

+basket_page.py: Contains the BasketPage class, which provides methods for managing items in the basket, such as reviewing, updating quantities, and verifying the basket contents.

 product_page.py: Contains the ProductPage class, which includes methods for interacting with the product detail page.

 test_shopping.py: Implements the test case for searching a product, adding it to the basket, and updating the quantity.